lin2j/easy-deploy/README.md

 [**简体中文**](README_zh_CN.md) 🐼

-Easy Deploy is a plugin I developed, inspired by the Alibaba Cloud Toolkit, to facilitate my service deployment during the development process.
+Easy Dev is a plugin I developed, inspired by the Alibaba Cloud Toolkit, to facilitate my service deployment during the development process.
 Compared to the Alibaba Cloud Toolkit, my plugin has significantly fewer features, as many of the ACT functionalities are unnecessary for me and make it somewhat bloated.

 Therefore, I focused only on developing the functionalities I care about: server management and the deployment process.
-I named this plugin "Easy Deploy" in the hope that it will help developers simplify the deployment steps in their development process.
+I named this plugin "Easy Dev" in the hope that it will help developers simplify the deployment steps in their development process.
 I will continually optimize it and enhance its features.

 This is also the first Idea plugin I have developed.
 Many issues were resolved gradually through extensive searching,